 - She combines photographic images, scanning, a printing technique, coloured pencil, pastel and gouache.
 Some works also incorporate collage.

-In 2020 she embarked on an ongoing project 'Theatre of Trees'.
+- In 2020 she embarked on an ongoing project 'Theatre of Trees'.
+This has progressed into a gallery of small wood sculptures.